RSS is undead

 To get a flavor of this, try subscribing to the published headlines RSS feed of a major newspaper like the Washington Post, which publishes roughly 1,200 stories a day.
 Seriously, try it.
 It’s an exhausting experience wading through articles from the style and food sections just to run into the latest update on troop movements in the Middle East.

-Some sites try to get around this by offering an almost array of RSS feeds built around keywords.
+Some sites try to get around this by offering an array of RSS feeds built around keywords.
 Yet, stories are almost always assigned more than one keyword, and keyword selection can vary tremendously in quality across sites.
 Now, I see duplicate stories and still manage to miss other stories I wanted to see.

 Ultimately, all of media is prioritization — every site, every newspaper, every broadcast has editors involved in determining what is the hierarchy of information to be presented to users.
 Somehow, RSS (at least in its current incarnation) never understood that.
 This is both a failure of the readers themselves, but also of the protocol, which never forced publishers to provide signals on what was most and least important.